 - a.
-Rent Increases for Rental Units shall be limited to two (2) increases in any consecutive twelve (12) month period unless otherwise agreed by the Parties in writing. - b.
-Rent Increases in any twelve (12) month period exceeding 7.2 percent is subject to the Rental Housing Dispute Resolution Program ("Threshold").
-[CPI is the c.
-Landlord bears the burden of proving a Rent increase in excess of Threshold is reasonable.

-Consumer Price Index, All Urban Consumers for the San Francisco-Oakland Area.
-The most recent CPI is the bimonthly figure most recently available from the Bureau of Labor Statistics.]
+Rent Increases for Rental Units shall be limited to one increase in any consecutive twelve (12) month period unless otherwise agreed by the Parties in writing. - b.
+Rent Increases in any twelve (12) month period exceeding [X percent (%) of Base Rent or Y x CPI], 6 is subject to the Rental Housing Dispute Resolution Program ("Threshold").
+[CPI is the Consumer Price Index, All Urban Consumers for the San Francisco-Oakland Area.
+The most recent CPI is the bimonthly figure most recently available from the Bureau of Labor Statistics.] - c.
+If a Landlord has not raised the Rent for a Rental Unit for more than twelve (12) months prior to the latest increase and if the last increase was more than twenty-four (24) months prior to the current increase, Rent Increases of [A]7 percent or less shall not be subject to this Rental Housing Dispute Resolution Program.